History of the Americas: Chavín

 The Chavín established a trade network and developed agriculture by as early as (or late compared to the Old World) 900 BCE according to some estimates and archaeological finds.
 Artifacts were found at a site called Chavín in modern Peru at an elevation of 3,177 meters.
 Chavín civilization spanned from 900 BCE to 300 BCE.

+Upano Valley

+The Upano Valley sites in present-day eastern Ecuador predate all known complex Amazonian societies, spanning from approximately 500 BCE to 300-600 CE.

 Inca

 Holding their capital at the great city of Cusco, the Inca civilization dominated the Andes region from 1438 to 1533.

 Known as Tawantinsuyu, or "the land of the four regions", in Quechua, the Inca culture was highly distinct and developed.
 Cities were built with precise, unmatched stonework, constructed over many levels of mountain terrain.
 Terrace farming was a useful form of agriculture.
 There is evidence of excellent metalwork and even successful trepanation of the skull in Inca civilization.

 European colonization

 Around 1000, the Vikings established a short-lived settlement in Newfoundland, now known as L'Anse aux Meadows.
 Speculations exist about other Old World discoveries of the New World, but none of these are generally or completely accepted by most scholars.

 Spain sponsored a major exploration led by Italian explorer Christopher Columbus in 1492; it quickly led to extensive European colonization of the Americas.
 The Europeans brought Old World diseases which are thought to have caused catastrophic epidemics and a huge decrease of the native population.
 Columbus came at a time in which many technical developments in sailing techniques and communication made it possible to report his voyages easily and to spread word of them throughout Europe.
 It was also a time of growing religious, imperial and economic rivalries that led to a competition for the establishment of colonies.